 As a member of Edinburgh Greens, you’ll be joining the largest and most active branch of the Scottish Green Party.

-With over 2,000 members, five councillors and two MSPs, we work to share our vision of a fairer, Greener, more welcoming Edinburgh and Scotland, and as a member you can help us to deliver that vision!
+With nearly 2,000 members, eight councillors and two MSPs, we work to share our vision of a fairer, Greener, more welcoming Edinburgh and Scotland, and as a member you can help us to deliver that vision.

-We hold our branch meetings on the fourth Thursday of most months (click here for the date of the next one).
-We try to keep the topics varied and interactive, with discussions then feeding into motions which members can then take to conference.
+We hold our Edinburgh branch meetings on the fourth Thursday of most months (click here for details of the next one).
+We try to keep the topics varied and interactive, with time for group discussion, which can feed into motions to take to conference.

-Topics at our recent branch meetings have included free public transport for all; the changes to policing in Scotland; co-operative food systems; how immigrants and asylum seekers are dealt with.
+Topics at our recent branch meetings have included free public transport for all; the changes to policing in Scotland; co-operative food systems; how immigrants and asylum seekers are supported locally.

 Some of our branch meetings are open to all, while some are members-only.
-We always like to see new members at our branch meetings, and committee members make themselves available from 7pm on the evening of the meetings so that new members can meet them, get talked through what is happening and how the branch works, and meet other members and new members.
+We always like to see new members at our branch meetings, and committee members are available before the start of each event to welcome you and answer any questions.

 The Scottish Greens hold conferences every Spring and Autumn, and all members from throughout Scotland are welcome to attend them – you don’t have to be a delegate from a branch!
 Unlike other political parties, policies are not imposed on the membership with the conference merely acting as a rubber-stamp exercise – all of our motions are written by members and everyone at the conference gets an equal vote.